LaBoulange/tezos-baker/README.md

 ### Upgrade from the previous version

-- Optional and if applicable: remove the Tezpay `payouts-substitutor` extension block from your `TEZPAY_RUN_DIR/config.hjson`.
+- Optional and if applicable: remove the Tezpay `payouts-substitutor` and the `payout-fixer` extensions block from your `TEZPAY_RUN_DIR/config.hjson`.
+- Modify your environment settings by editing the file at `BAKER_INSTALLATION_DIR/tezos-env.sh`:
+  - Insert a new line with the command `export NODE_NETWORK="mainnet"` immediately after the existing line that begins with `export NODE_RPC_ADDR=`.
 - Run the 'Upgrade octez' procedure from the [Maintenance](#maintenance) section below.